javecilla/portfolio/README.md

 <h3 align="left">About me: </h3>
 <p align="left">
 	I am a first-year Bachelor of Science in Information Technology (BSIT) student with a passion for web development.
-With a fervent passion for coding, I devote significant time to refining my skills and broadening my expertise across various facets of web development.
+I devote significant time to refining my skills and broadening my expertise across various facets of web development.
 Since embarking my journey in 2021, I have become proficiency in HTML, CSS, and JavaScript.
 My commitment is unwavering as I strive for continuous learning and growth in this dynamic field.
 </p>

 - 🌱 Currently learning **Vue.js** for front-end development and **Docker** for containerization.